 }

-It is not a bad error format, but it is a bit hard to use.
-Below is a more evident to users way an error can be presented.
+It is not a bad error format, but it can be a bit hard to use in practice.
+Below is a clearer, more informative way an error can be presented.

 {